 - If you have a cumulative high school GPA of 2.25 or higher, you will be admitted to NMU.

 - If your GPA is below 2.25, we will look at your courses and grades, your grade trend, the academic program you selected, and any other information provided, which could include test scores if you choose to provide them.
 You may be admitted conditionally or, for some certificate and associate degree programs, admitted only to that specific program.
 If you are admitted “conditionally” it means you may enroll with the condition that you participate in required academic success programming.

-See NMU's Test-Blind Policy FAQ for more information.
+See NMU's Test-Free Policy FAQ for more information.

 Applicants who have not attended any college or university after high school are considered first-year or freshman applicants.